plating, anodizing, & finishing Q&As since 1989

 Very interesting comments.
 However, it has to be the water.
 I have the same set of cutlery that I used in my previous home.
 The rusting and pitting only started after I moved.
 The new location has hard water.
 I am still using the same Cascade as before.
 The cutlery companies are rather naive in replacing pieces = = why don't they just research the problem and fix it?J. May

 May 13, 2010

-I too have had this problem I now use Glass Magic [linked by editor to product info at Amazon] and the problem has gone away.
+I too have had this problem I now use Glass Magic [affil. link to info/product on Amazon] and the problem has gone away.
 I tried without it just to see if there was a difference and, yup, rust spots came back.
 So, until I can buy silverware that will not rust in the dishwasher, I am adding glass magic to the detergent.Joan Suma

 - Milldale, Connecticut, USA

 July 16, 2010

 I had the same problem with stainless steel (Oneida) bought a year and a half ago.
 It was only hand washed, no abrasives at a beach apartment used on weekends (one a month or less).
 Made in China.
 I have WMF and other older pieces at home that washed in a dishwasher in an area with hard water and they do not have the problem.
 Other metal items from China have had problems.
 A set made in Indonesia is doing fine.

 I am looking for flatware set without the Made in China label.
 It seems that one cannot judge by the brand since it seems everyone is taking advantage of manufacturing in China even if quality decreases.
 They have a reputation and they will use it.